 Because of demands for action, the captains of industry are feeling pressure.
 There is some good news and innovative reuse ideas coming out of businesses, large and small like Loop.
 But in many cases single-use plastic is being replaced by more single-use stuff.
 Unfortunately that doesn’t help us much, especially on the climate change front.
 Here’s a rundown of the most common single-use replacements and the problems with them:

 So where does this leave us?
 Reduce and reuse.
-The assumption that only recycling allows for economic growth is wrong.
-To move to reuse, communities need new reuse businesses and systems who cannot be outsourced.
-And we all win with reduce and reuse because of reductions in plastic pollution, carbon, toxic chemicals and water usage.
+The assumption that only recycling allows for economic growth is incorrect.
+To move to reuse, communities need new reuse businesses and systems that cannot be outsourced.
+This means new businesses and local jobs.
+Businesses moving to reuse save money.**** Cities and towns save money when they reduce plastic pollution clean-up, waste hauling and municipal water contamination***** costs.
+Communities win from less pollution, carbon, toxic chemicals and water usage.

 As we move away from single-use, we recognize that some reuse products will have to be made of plastic given its valuable properties.
 So let’s focus product and material development durable, reusable plastic with low to no toxic chemicals rather than more single-use packaging.